codedownio/sandwich/sandwich-site/blog/2021-07-19-introducing-sandwich.md

 ---

 About the name: while designing this I was thinking about how to expose the [bracket](https://hackage.haskell.org/package/base-4.15.0.0/docs/Control-Exception.html#v:bracket) pattern in a test node such as [introduceWith](http://hackage.haskell.org/package/sandwich/docs/Test-Sandwich.html#v:introduceWith).
 Around the same time, California opened up outdoor dining for the first time during the Covid lockdowns, and I had a really good sandwich on a beautiful day outside.
-Maybe because it was the first respite in a while from my own cooking, but that sandwich stuck in my mind.
+Maybe because it was the first respite in a while from my own cooking, but that sandwich stuck in my mind (along with the image of "sandwiching" test tree nodes between setup and teardown functions).